daniel-dc-cd/block_certs_codex/README.md

     ```

 9. Go to certificate.dojo.new and review a few of the certificates that were recently updated and make sure the validations are working.
 If there are any issues, delete the offending certificates so they do no appear on the website.

+## THINGS TO CHANGE FROM TESTNET TO MAIN NET
+1 . cert-tools conf.ini
+        issuer_public_key=ecdsa-koblitz-pubkey:<put new key here>
+        regenerate issuer and revocation with new pubkey
+2. cert-issuer conf_mainnet.ini
+    change issuing address
+    change bitcoin chain type
+    put private key in pk_issuer.txt
+3. cert-viewer
+    put in new issuer.json
+    put in new revocation.json